What Is Post-Weld Heat Treatment and Why Does It Matter?

 • Match soak time to thickness for uniform stress redistribution.

-• Keep the soak below Ac1 so you relieve stress without changing structure.
+• Keep the soak below Ac1 when the procedure requires stress relief without transformation.

 • Regulate cooling so brittle microstructures don’t form.